TimothyK/GitSubmoduleUpdater/overview.md

 ## 🚀 Features

 - **Automated Submodule Analysis**: Parses your `.gitmodules` file and checks all configured submodules
   - **Commit Comparison**: Compares current submodule commits with the latest commits on remote branches
-- **Flexible Branch Support**: Check against any branch (main, master, develop, etc.)
-- **Rich Output**: Detailed logging with clear status indicators and summary reports
+  - **Configurable Behavior**: Optional input to fail the build if submodules are outdated
   - **Pipeline Integration**: Sets output variables for use in subsequent pipeline tasks
+  - **Flexible Branch Support**: If the submodule branch is not given in the `.gitmodules` file, the `main` branch is assumed.
+But this can be overridden.
 - **Pull Request Integration**: Automatically adds comments to PRs highlighting outdated submodules
+  - **Hyperlinks**: The PR Comment has a hyperlink to the submodule.
+Its release notes can be reviewed to check for breaking changes in the update.
+- **Core Features**
+  - **Rich Output**: Detailed logging with clear status indicators and summary reports
   - **Error Handling**: Graceful handling of network issues and missing repositories
-- **Configurable Behavior**: Optional task failure when submodules are outdated

 ## 📋 Usage